Panzerschrek/Square-Wheel/demo/README.md

 ### System requirements

 * CPU  - Intel Haswell or newer, AMD Bulldozer or newer.
-* OS - 64bit Windows 7 or newer.
+* OS - 64bit Windows 7 or newer or any modern GNU/Linux distribution with SDL2 libraries installed.
 But it's possible to build the engine from source code for other platforms.
 * 1Gb of RAM.
-* Keyboard.
+* Keyboard, mouse.

+### Running

+Use one of "run_demo" scripts.
+Use script with "i686" suffix on 32-bit system, use script with "_generic" suffix on old x86_64 CPUs.

 ### Controls

-* "W" - fly forward
+* "W" - move forward
-* "S" - fly backward
+* "S" - move backward
-* "A" - fly left
+* "A" - move left
-* "D" - fly right
+* "D" - move right
-* "SPACE" - fly up
+* "SPACE" - jump
-* "C" - fly down
+* "C" - fly down (in noclip mode)
 * "↑" - turn up
 * "↓" - turn down
 * "←" - turn left
 * "→" - turn right
 * "~" - toggle console
+* Mouse - move camera
 * "ESC" - quit